carbonsteel/fer/py/fer/grammer/README.md

    reserved to store coordinates at which the instance was found.
    * `<expression-anchor> := /@/ (/@/ | <identifier>)?`

-1. An alternative is a left-to-right list of definition which the parser will try to parse in the same order.
-The first definition to succeed is returned.
+1. An alternative is a left-to-right list of definitions which the parser will try to parse and return the first one to succeed.
    * `<alternative> := token(/{/) <identifier>+ token(/}/)`

 1. A definition hook will be compiled as an event in the parser's